Manage access to lists

 4. Select the list, then the Permissions tab.

 • Workspace access: Set the workspace default with the dropdown to the right of Workspace access.
-Workspace access applies to all members, but does not apply to workflows.
+Workspace access applies to all members and is the default applied for workflows.

 • Teams: Click + Add to add a team, then use the dropdown to customize access for all team members.